 In three sections, this must-have guide explains:

-This book teaches younger children the words, language, and methods to recognize racism and injustice—and what to do when they encounter it at home, at school, and in the media they watch, play, and read.
+This book teaches young children the words, language, and methods to recognize racism and injustice—and what to do when they encounter it at home, at school, and in the media they watch, play, and read.

 Tiffany Jewell is the Black biracial New York Times best-selling author of This Book Is Anti-Racist and The Antiracist Kid.
 She is a twin sister, first generation American, cisgender mama, and educator who has been working with children and families for two decades.
 She lives with her two young storytellers, husband, a small dog with a big personality, and a turtle she’s had since she was nine.